-- Children in Public Care, also known as Looked After Children(a) in care of the local authority, children who have been adopted(b) or made subject to a child arrangement(c) or special guardianship(d) order immediately following having been looked after.
-Previously looked after children, including those children who appear to Westminster Council to have been in state care(e) outside of England and ceased to be in state care as a result of being adopted [see note (i)]. - 2) The Director of Education, as advised by senior officers, may on an individual basis give priority to applicants who can demonstrate that admission to a particular community school is necessary on the grounds of professionally supported medical or social need.
+- 1) Children in Public Care, also known as Looked After Children(a) in care of the local authority, children who have been adopted(b) or made subject to a child arrangement(c) or special guardianship(d) order immediately following having been looked after.
+Previously looked after children, including those children who appear to Westminster Council to have been in state care(e) outside of England and ceased to be in state care as a result of being adopted [see note (i)]. - 2) The Bi-Borough Director of Education and Libraries, as advised by senior officers, may on an individual basis give priority to applicants who can demonstrate that admission to a particular community school is necessary on the grounds of professionally supported exceptional need.
 Parent/carers must supply details of any such special factors at the time of the original application together with recent supporting documentation.
 Such applications will not be considered without professional support, such as a letter or report from a doctor, consultant or social worker which must be no more than six months old.
-All information submitted will be regarded as confidential [see note (ii)].
+All information submitted will be regarded as confidential [see note (ii)]. - 3) To brothers and sisters of children already on the roll of the school who will still be in the school at the time the applicant is admitted.
+This includes half-brothers or half-sisters, adopted brothers or sisters, stepbrothers or stepsisters or the children of the partner of the parent or carer provided that they live at the same address as the applicant.
+Please note sibling priority only applies to children with sibling(s) at the school in Years R-6 at the time of admission not nursery.